delvinso/pushshift-frequent-words-posts/README.md

 `3. helpers.R` contains theme helpers.

-Resulting graphs can be foudn in `output/`.
+Resulting graphs can be found in `output/`.